loganemann/subtemperate-sliding/README.md

 # subtemperate-sliding
-R13 box model with subtemperate sliding
+R13 box model with subtemperate sliding.
+Written in an ISSM-like syntax.

 # matplotlibCLR package
 This repository makes use of the matplotlibCLR package, for the purposes of using scientific sequential colormaps for the parameter sweeps: